purs-nix/purs-nix/docs/derivations.md

 { name
 , version ? null
 , command ? name
+, incremental ? true
 , minify ? true
 }
 ```
 - `name`: The `pname`/`name` of the derivation.
 - `version`: The version of the derivation.
 - `command`: The name of the executable.
+- `incremental`: Whether or not to build the modules incrementally.
+This will cause the initial build time to be much slower, but will generally increase the build time after the individual modules have been initially built.
 - `minify`: Whether or not to minify the bundled JavaScript.

 `modules.Module.app { name = "my-command"; version = "1.0.0"; }` is a derivation containing an executable at `bin/my-command` that will execute the `main` `Effect` of the module `Module`.